Amazon PPC Strategy

 There are three main types of ads on Amazon

-Sponsored products ads are the best friends with conversions and click-throughs.
+This type of ads always best friends with conversions and click-throughs.
 They are the most beneficial ad type as they mimic the organic search results and intermix with them.
 Sponsored product ads appear below the search results, on the right-hand side of the search results page and product detail pages (sponsored products related to this item section).

 Sponsored product ads work well if you have done your keyword research homework and knew the right set of keywords to target.